Philosophy of Care – Larsen Dental

 A Simple Formula For Talking About Treatment Options

 For people with complex dental problems there are always multiple options available to them.
-That is both the good news, because it’s nice to have multiple options to meet different people’s needs/wants, but it is also the bad news, because things can get complicated if we are not careful.
+That is both the good news, because it’s nice to have multiple options to meet different people’s needs/wants, but it is also the bad news, because things can get complicated to explain and understand.
 Over the years, I have found it is often helpful to patients with multiple treatment options to break the potential treatment into three broad categories - MUST DO, SHOULD DO, COULD DO.

 This includes treating conditions which are painful or causing active destruction.
 Left untreated, these conditions could damage your overall body health and lead to more extensive and costly dental care in a short time.
 Examples include Pain, Swelling, Infection, active decay, sever gum disease, severe cracks in teeth.